 Cadence has a depth of knowledge and experience through years of working closely with customers to meet the challenges of designing and verifying automotive components, subsystems, and entire systems.

 Optimized ADAS SoCs

-Enable real-time data sensing and processing (without latency), leveraging efficient edge computing
+Enable real-time data sensing and processing by leveraging efficient edge computing

-Leverage the largest software partner ecosystem for audio, voice, and speech
+Leverage the largest software partner ecosystem in the industry for audio, voice, and speech

 Highly Integrated ECUs

 Enable new ECU architectures with a new class of automotive SoCs

 Achieve ISO 26262-compliant design, verification, and documentation of safety-critical automotive systems

 A holistic design approach ensures that the vehicle meets performance requirements while adhering to automotive quality, safety, and security standards early in the design cycle.